amalalthaqafi/macOS-deployment/README.md

 # macOS-deployment
-Hosting images and scripts for Intune.
+Hosting images, fonts and scripts for Intune.